 An offence for smoking in a public place may not be dealt with in this way [see s 45A(8)(c)(i)].
 Regulation 15 of the Controlled Substances (Controlled Drugs, Precursors and Plants) Regulations 2014 (SA) says that this includes smoking in a motor vehicle or in public transport which is in a public place.
 People who get caught smoking cannabis in hotel car parks and similar public places may be prosecuted and convicted in court [see Controlled Substances Act 1984 (SA) s 45A(8)(c)].

 If there is any suggestion that the possession or cultivation of less than the prescribed amount is for a 'commercial purpose', then the offence attracts greater penalties.

 Higher penalty even for own use if quantity exceeds 1 plant

-Also where a person is found guilty of cultivating between 2-5 plants, the maximum penalty in such cases is $1000 and/or 6 months imprisonment.
-When the number of plants is over 5 but under 10, the maximum penalty is 2 years imprisonment and/or a fine of $2000 [Controlled Substances Act 1984 (SA) s 33K].
-If you are able to prove that the plants were for personal use or supply and not sale, regardless of the number, then this penalty will also apply.
+Where a person is found guilty of cultivating between 2-5 plants, the maximum penalty in such cases is $2 000 or 2 years imprisonment, or both [s 33K(2)].
+When the number of plants is over 5 but under 10, the maximum penalty is 2 years imprisonment and/or a fine of $2000 [Controlled Substances Act 1984 (SA) s 33K(1)(a)(ii)].
+However for an aggravated offence, or a basic offence where the offender is a serious drug offender, the maximum penalty increases to a fine of up to $5 000 and/or imprisonment for 5 years [ss 33K(1)(a)(i); 33K(1)(b)].
+If a person is able to prove that the plants were for personal use or supply and not sale, regardless of the number, then this penalty will also apply.
 However, this would be difficult with large numbers of plants.

 |Less than 25 grams of cannabis||$150|